 The break down aspect is what makes soaping so much fun.
 Coffee lovers like us can break down a favorite latte and turn it into a bar of soap.
 Nature lovers can break down the fragrance of a pine forest in summer and turn that memory into a bar of soap.
 Foodies can break down a slice of pumpkin pie or a trip to the apple orchard on a crisp fall day and turn it into a bar of soap.
 We can discover a new favorite brewery, break down a marvelous craft beer and turn that into a bar of soap.
 Sky’s the beautiful limit.

 The recipe I’m sharing today was inspired by a vanilla bean latte, and it’s the first time I’ve used fragrance oil in a soap recipe.
 I really love the result because a strong coffee scent is hard to produce without a fragrance oil, and this one from Nature’s Garden is just phenomenal.
-Double strength coffee with beans from FreshGround Roasting provide the perfect base for the coffee layer in this bar, and real ground vanilla beans speckle the lighter layer.
+Double strength coffee with beans from FreshGround Roasting provides the perfect base for the coffee layer in this bar, and real ground vanilla beans speckle the lighter layer.

 I’m curious to know — what inspires you?
 Do you consider yourself creative?
 Have you struggled with the vulnerability aspect of becoming a maker?
 Please share in the comments below.
 I’d love to discuss!

 For a detailed tutorial on Cold Process Soap Making, click here!
 This tutorial will give you all the information (including safety!) that you need to complete any of the soap recipes we post!